 It was originally used as a military horse by the Romans, but the Friesian has also been used for riding and agricultural work and throughout history as a cavalry and a carriage horse.

 With the introduction of petroleum-powered farm equipment on dairy farms, the popularity of the Friesian horse was declining by the beginning of World War I and was in danger of extinction, but revival of the breed began during World War II when there was a shortage of vehicles.
 At it's lowest, the number of Friesians registered dropped to less than 1,000 before WWI, with some reports claiming there at one point to be only 3.
 These days there are around 6,000 registered Friesians in the United States.

 The Friesian Horse usually ranges from 15.3 to 16.3hh, but can grow as big as 17hh.
-It has a long head, strong body, full mane and thick tail.
+It has a long head, strong body, full mane and thick tail and fetlocks.
 Friesians are powerfully muscled with agile with elegant movement.
 They have a high stepping action which likely comes from the Andalusian blood they inherited.
 They are almost always black, but occasionally they may be chestnut color if they carry the "red" gene.
 Some can have a small white star on the forehead.
 Only black Friesians can be registered, but some with the white star are allowed.

 There are two main confirmation types.
 The "baroque" type has the strong build of the classifcal Friesian.
 The "sport horse" type is more modern and finer boned, and is more likely to be found in the show ring.
 Friesian Horses are a companionable, willing, hard-working and sensitive breed.

 Registering a Friesian Horse